What Is Orton-Gillingham?

-Orton-Gillingham was the first teaching approach designed to help struggling readers by explicitly teaching the connections between letters and sounds.
-In the 1930’s neurologist Dr. Samuel T. Orton and educator, psychologist Anna Gillingham developed the Orton-Gillingham approach to reading instruction for students with "word-blindness," which would later become known as dyslexia.
-Their approach combined multi-sensory teaching strategies paired with systematic, sequential lessons focused on phonics.
+In the 1930s, neuropsychiatrist and pathologist Dr. Samuel T. Orton and educator, psychologist Anna Gillingham developed the Orton-Gillingham approach to reading instruction for students with “word-blindness,” which would later become known as dyslexia.
+Their approach combined direct, multi-sensory teaching strategies paired with systematic, sequential lessons focused on phonics.

 Orton-Gillingham is a step-by-step learning process involving letters and sounds that encourages students to advance upon each smaller manageable skill learned throughout the process.
 It was the first approach to use explicit, direct, sequential, systematic, multi-sensory instruction to teach reading, which is effective for all students and essential for teaching students with dyslexia.
 Today, the Orton-Gillingham approach is used around the world to help students at all levels learn to read.